Welcome to today's edition of the Rush 24-7 podcast.

 Last time I talked to you was about 16 years ago.

-But then you say we can't make that conclusion.
+But then you say, we can't make that conclusion.

 And then you start attacking the Democrats by pointing out that they were agreeing with Bush before this whole thing happened.

-And I'm not sure how that justifies it.
+I'm not sure how that justifies it.

 That I was making a brilliant case for the whole Iraq war was unjustified.

-It seemed you seem to be making that case.
+You seemed to be making that case.

 You were trying to do it in a mocking manner, but that's what you were doing.